AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 do not meet the supplied threshold.
 A vector of feature names can be supplied to filter the network to only include associations to features of interest with `feature_list`, and associations between features from the same block can be removed with `remove_intrablock`.
-The function returns a dataframe describing associations between features and the blocks that correspond features in each association.
-The dataframe be exported to Cytoscape or applied to the `plot.network()` function for visualization in R.
+The function returns a dataframe describing associations between features and the blocks that they belong to.
+The dataframe can be exported to Cytoscape or applied to the `plot.network()` function for visualization in R.

 ### Plot network